Police and prosecutors take gun crimes seriously in Virginia.

 - Discharging a gun in a building.
 It is a Class 4 felony under Virginia Code § 18.2-279 to maliciously discharge or fire a firearm in a building that is occupied by one or more individuals in a manner that endangers their lives, or to maliciously throw a missile at a house or other occupied building a manner that places a person's life in peril.
 If a person dies as a result of the firearm discharge, the offense is murder in the first or second degree, depending on whether the discharge was willful, intentional, and premeditated.
 If there was no malice in the discharge and there was no fatality, a person may be charged with a Class 6 felony.
 However, if a fatality results from such a firearm discharge, which was done unlawfully but not maliciously, the person may be charged with involuntary manslaughter.
 These charges are extremely serious because first-degree murder may result in a sentence of life in prison.
 The penalties for a Class 4 felony are 2 to 10 years in prison and a fine of up to $100,000.

-Are you facing gun charges?
 Our experienced criminal defense attorneys are here to explain what may happen in your criminal case and how we can help you to build a strong defense.
 We aren't afraid of taking tough cases.
 Our dedicated team has decades of combined legal experience.